-The introduction of Additional Year Supplements create opportunities for students to complete an optional additional year normally during but also potentially subsequent to the degree programme and have this additional year of study abroad or placement recognised in the title of their degree.
+The introduction of Additional Year Supplements creates opportunities for students to complete an optional additional year normally during but also potentially subsequent to the degree programme and have this additional year of study abroad or placement recognised in the title of their degree.
 The award of the additional year supplement involves completion of module based on a University-approved template.

 It is for Schools to determine which options they wish to make available and for which programmes, although it is expected that each Additional Year supplement option will be made available for most degree programmes.